Skip Navigation

 MCHbest Logo

 Approach.
-Develop service-enriched housing communities to increase housing stability for families experiencing economic challenges or homelessness
+Develop service-enriched housing communities to increase housing stability for families with limited financial resources or experiencing homelessness.

 Return to main MCHbest page >>

 Overview.
 Service-enriched housing is permanent, basic rental housing in which social services are available onsite or by referral through a supportive services program or service coordinator.[1]
 Housing and services can be provided by nonprofit, private, or government organizations; housing options can be unsubsidized, government assisted, mixed income, or a combination.
-Programs often support families experiencing economic challenges, older adults, people with disabilities, or veterans.[1, 2, 3] Some service-enriched housing programs also assist families or individuals experiencing homelessness; programs that support households experiencing homelessness are often referred to as permanent supportive housing.[4]
+Programs often support families with limited financial resources, older adults, people with disabilities, or veterans.[1, 2, 3] Some service-enriched housing programs also assist families or individuals experiencing homelessness; programs that support households experiencing homelessness are often referred to as permanent supportive housing.[4]

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):